asnoman38/own/README.md

 # Own

+## Simple `propertiesObject` creation for use with `Object.create()`

-Creates an enumerable and writable `propertiesObject` from an object literal.
-The object corresponds to the second argument of [`Object.defineProperties`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties).
+The [`propertiesObject`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties) is painfully verbose. `own` is a helper function that makes it easy to create enumerable and writable `propertiesObject`s from an object literal.

 [![Build Status](https://secure.travis-ci.org/christophercliff/own.png?branch=master)](https://travis-ci.org/christophercliff/own)